-While security policies, laws and computer crimes are important, it is essential they are viewed with the foundation of other Social and Professional knowledge units, such as Intellectual Property, Privacy and Civil Liberties, Social Context, and Professional Ethics.
+While security policies, laws and computer crimes are important subjects, it is essential they are viewed with the foundation of other Social and Professional knowledge units, such as Intellectual Property, Privacy and Civil Liberties, Social Context, and Professional Ethics.
 Computers and the Internet, perhaps more than any other technology, have transformed society over the past 75 years.
 At the same time, they have contributed to unprecedented threats to privacy; whole new categories of crime and anti-social behavior; major disruptions to organizations; and the large-scale concentration of risk into information systems.
-See cross-referencing with the HCI and IAS Knowledge Areas.
+See cross-referencing with the Human-Computer Interaction (HCI) and Information Assurance and Security (IAS) Knowledge Areas.